erock02/rails-engine/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+Ruby version

-Things you may want to cover:
+* Ruby v 2.7.4

-* Ruby version
+* Rails v.
+5.2.6

-* System dependencies
+Database creation

-* Configuration
+In the terminal, first run the command

-* Database creation
+Rails db:{drop,create,migrate,seed}

-* Database initialization
+After disregarding all the PG warnings, run rails db:schema:dump

-* How to run the test suite
+How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+In the terminal, run the command

-* Deployment instructions
+Bundle exec rspec

-* ...
+To run the entire test suite